 A lot of mistakes start from the very top.
 And I mean the top of every page.
 A lot of sites have vague website navigation labels that don’t indicate the relevance of the page.

 Descriptive navigation labels tell search engines (and visitors) the topic of the page.
 It’s a chance to communicate quickly and clearly. unfortunately, millions of websites miss the opportunity and use labels that are totally generic.
 These are some obvious common SEO mistakes, that need to be fixed.

 Look at these examples.
-The first says nothing and doesn’t help SEO at all.
+The first says nothing and doesn’t help SEO (Search Engine Optimization) at all.
 The second is descriptive, giving the search engine an idea for what the page is about.

 Where do you see content marketing in 10-20 years from now?

 Tough question!
 It’s possible that the digital giants (Facebook and Google) will launch tools that make publishing content easier and more effective.
 They might take on WordPress somehow.